No easy answers to questions swirling around fatal Ottawa bus crash: police chief

 “It’s a slow, painstaking process.
 Our goal is to ensure that we get it right.”

+Mailloux says his first thought was for his wife and son, who were scheduled to be travelling through the area shortly after the crash.

+“I was making sure where my family was.
+And when I got home I got a call from my daughter who said, ‘It’s good to hear your voice, Dad.'”

-Bordeleau said the bus was at or near its full capacity at the time of the collision.
+The bus was at or near its full capacity at the time of the collision, Bordeleau said Saturday.
 Sgt.
 Cameron Graham, of the force’s collision investigation unit, said investigators would conduct multiple drone flights over the scene of the wreckage, as well as gather data from the vehicle itself and any available video surveillance.

+The badly damaged bus remained in place for much of the day Saturday as investigators combed for clues.
+This meant ongoing road closures and detours in the surrounding area.
+The bus was finally towed away from the Westboro station late Saturday afternoon, about 24 hours after the collision.

 Ontario’s Ministry of Transportation and Transport Canada remain involved in the investigation, he added.